twoerd/large_cast_rpg/README.md

 -   Strong effect: The victim suffers a -3 penalty to Control and Fighting Mind for the following 2 rounds.
 They are then pushed or pulled one space.
-In a push, the attacker chooses which space the victim moves back to, then approaches to Dagger of Sword distance.
+In a push, the attacker chooses which space the victim moves away to, then approaches to Dagger of Sword distance.
     In a pull, the victim moves to Dagger distance.
 -   Weak effect: The victim suffers a -1 penalty to Control and Fighting Mind the following 2 rounds.